Jump to Recipe Print Recipe

-This homemade chicken soup is a must to make during cold and flu season.
-My Grandma’s chicken soup from scratch is the ultimate comfort food, and it is absolutely delicious.
-All you need is one pot and some simple ingredients to make this incredible chicken soup recipe.
+This homemade chicken soup from scratch is a must to make during cold and flu season.
+My Grandma’s incredible chicken soup from scratch is the ultimate comfort food, and it is absolutely delicious.
+You only need one pot and some simple ingredients to make this incredible chicken soup recipe.
+See why 100s of people think this soup is the best cold and flu buster!

-Making a bowl of good chicken soup from scratch is so easy.
-You don’t need many ingredients.
-Add chicken, broth, carrots, onion, garlic, and celery to a pot.
+Making classic chicken soup is so easy.
+You don’t need many ingredients, just a few simple ingredients, including chicken, broth, carrots, onion, garlic, celery, and seasonings.
 You can add noodles to make chicken noodle soup or add rice.
-We usually make chicken and rice soup because gluten free noodles tend to get pretty mushy.
+We usually make chicken and rice soup because gluten free noodles tend to get mushy over time.
 You can use brown or white rice in this soup recipe.

 The top view of two bowls of grandma's chicken soup.

 Classic chicken soup has onion, carrot, and celery.
-I have added turnip and rutabaga to my chicken soup recipe over the years, but I wanted to keep it close to my grandma’s recipe for this post.
+Over the years, I have added turnip and rutabaga to my chicken soup recipe, but I made these vegetables optional because I wanted to keep it close to my grandma’s recipe for this post.

 This soup is full of flavor from these spices and herbs: